Showing posts with label homestead. Show all posts

 Some dam the creek I made.

-In March, I made a complaint by letter to Mr. Bates receiver in the land office.
+In March, I filed a complaint by letter with Mr. Bates, the receiver in the land office.

 I went down and made inquiries.